Contents

 Internal audit will review, appraise and report upon:

-• the extent to which the trust’s assets and interests are accounted for and safeguarded from loss of any kind, arising from:
+- the extent to which the trust’s assets and interests are accounted for and safeguarded against loss of any kind, arising from:

 Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the director of finance and estates must be notified immediately.